HandsomeYingyan/HandsomeMod/README.md

 ## IOT Freedom For End-user!
 ### Warning!!
 ## This Project is unstable and un-fully tested right now!
+### HandsomeMod is Not A router-only distribution.
+### Right Now Router is not Our Mainly Support Target.

 This is the buildsystem for the HandsomeMod Linux distribution.